 What is the difference between training and further education?

-No specific prior knowledge is required for training.
-Here, an occupation is learnt from scratch.
+With training, you can learn a job from scratch.
 By contrast, in the case of further education you learn more about your own occupation, such as changes in the law, new technologies or more details.
 Training in Germany takes place either in a company or in a special college or in a combination of company and college.
 It is possible to do an internship before the training in order to familiarise yourself with the desired occupation and the company.

 Can I do training?